Kavindu-J22/MAD_Project_JAYPAR/README.md

 # MAD_Project_JAYPAR
 MAD Project(JAYPAR) - Car Service App - Mobile Application

+- We uploaded our codes in separate Branchers
+- And We deside to Change our some interfaces from before for our convenience

 - Codes in here -

 IT21032806    - dev (Branch)